DashineePARMANUM/DashineePARMANUM/README.md

 ## About Me 😄

 Hello!
-I’m Dashinee Parmanum, a bilingual (French and English) Statistics undergraduate at the University of Ottawa, graduating this year.
+I’m Dashinee Parmanum, a bilingual (French and English) Statistics undergraduate student at the University of Ottawa, graduating this year.

 Since June 2023, I have been working in IT support at my university, strengthening my customer service and problem-solving skills that help me stay calm and effective under pressure.
 I’m eager to transition into a full-time data role after graduation.